AFD-Illinois/kharma/README.md

 # KHARMA
 KHARMA is an implementation of the HARM GRMHD algorithm in C++ based on the Parthenon AMR infrastructure, using Kokkos for parallelism and GPU support.
-It is implemented via extensible "packages," which in theory make it easy to add or swap components representing different physical processes ()
+It is implemented via extensible "packages," which in theory make it easy to add or swap components representing different physical processes.

-The project is capable of most GRMHD functions found in e.g. [iharm3d](https://github.com/AFD-Illinois/iharm3d)
+The project is capable of most GRMHD functions found in e.g. [iharm3d](https://github.com/AFD-Illinois/iharm3d).
+Support for adaptive mesh refinement is planned but not yet imlemented.

 # Building